 - You will receive treatment with EDURANT® tablets in combination with oral VOCABRIA (cabotegravir) tablets for one month (at least 28 days) before you receive the long-acting medicine called CABENUVA (cabotegravir; rilpivirine extended-release injectable suspensions) for the first time.
 This will allow your healthcare professional to assess how well you tolerate these medicines.

 - Your final dose of EDURANT® and oral VOCABRIA should be taken on the same day you receive your first CABENUVA injections.

 What are the possible side effects of EDURANT®?

 EDURANT® can cause serious side effects including:

-- Liver problems.
-People with a history of hepatitis B or C virus infection or who have certain liver function test changes may have an increased risk of developing new or worsening liver problems during treatment.
-Liver problems were also reported during treatment in some people without a history of liver disease.
-Your healthcare professional may need to do tests to check liver function before and during treatment
+- Change in liver enzymes.
+People with a history of hepatitis B or C virus infection or who have certain liver function test changes may have an increased risk of developing new or worsening liver problems during treatment with EDURANT®.
+Liver problems have also happened during treatment with EDURANT® in people without a history of liver disease.
+Your healthcare professional may need to do tests to check your liver enzymes before and during treatment with EDURANT®.

 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also report side effects to Janssen Products, LP, at 1-800-JANSSEN (1-800-526-7736).